 - Evidence of termination of any previous marriage (divorce papers or death certificate)

 - Nulla Osta OR Certificate of no impediment to the marriage

 How long do I have to stay in Italy before getting married?

 There is no precise rule.
-In general, there are no residency requirements but depending on your situation and location chosen, you may need to be present in Italy 2-3 days before the wedding or in other cases from 7 up to 10 days.
+In general, there are no residency requirements but depending on your situation and location you chose, you may need to come to Italy 2-3 days before the wedding or in other cases from 7 up to 10 days.

 Is the marriage in Italy automatically valid in my country?

 The answer is yes.
 A marriage celebrated in Italy will be valid in your country of origin.
 In some cases it is valid automatically.
-In other cases the Italian marriage certificate has to be validated through the Apostille at the local Prefettura office in order to be considered valid and accepted by your country.
+In other cases the Italian marriage certificate has to be validated through the Apostille at the local Prefettura office.

 Can I get married in Italy if I am divorced?